top of page

 • Right Case: The reason why I choose the SuperMicro chassis is because they are easy to find on eBay and are usually pulled from enterprise datacenter environments.
 These boxes are built for 24/7 environments with dual power supplies for failure tolerance and the hard drive trays make it easy to add more drives.
 Many of them have pretty good hardware already in them.
 At least worth a try when you get it.

 • SAS Card Expander: This is where it gets a little tricky, but you'll need an expander card that allows you to obtain the most about of throughput to the hard drives.
+This is what connects the backplane to the motherboard.

 • Enough RAM: UnRaid only needs a minimal amount of RAM to run the software.
 UnRaid does not use the processor, it loads the software onto the RAM.
 ZFS needs RAM, the more you give it, the faster it will perform.
 My production box is running 512GB and considering bumping up to 1TB of RAM.
-Wowza.

 • AMD vs. Intel: If you buy an Intel Motherboard and Intel CPU, you don't need a GPU (graphics card).
+The AMD CPUs have graphics on the "G" chips.
+The Epyc and Threadripper CPUs run low power when idle.
+We just never went that route.

 • GPU and Slots on the Motherboard: The drawback to putting a GPU on the motherboard is you lose a PCIe slot to expand more hard drives, but UnRaid can only accept 30 (expander of 16 plus 8 on-board will get you to 24).
 If you have more than 24 hard drives, you need to move to a Server Chassis.